 Internal decorations

 Repair category 1

-Notes The property is in reasonable decorative order.
+Notes The property is in mixed decorative order.

 Cellars

 Repair category N/A

-Notes
+Notes Not applicable.

-Electricity

-Repair category 2

-Notes Aspects of the electrical installation are on semi modern/older lines.
+Electricity Repair category 3 Notes Aspects of the electrical installation are dated and give cause for concern.
+The system must be fully checked by a registered electrician prior to purchase.
 Upgrading and/or rewiring will be required to meet current regulations.
 The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with IET regulations.